ushanchamod/Library-management-system/README.md

 # Library Management System for Home Library 1.0 :notebook_with_decorative_cover:

-That is ReactJS web application create for help manage home library for friend.
+    That is ReactJS web application create for help manage home library. </br>
 Use several technologies for done this project for example I used JavaScript based library called ReactJs and I use SCSS (saas package) for styling website.